-While these changes to the Galapagos Marine Reserve and migration corridor are great first steps, lots more work still needs to be done.
+While these changes to the Galapagos Marine Reserve and migration corridor are great first steps, plenty more work still needs to be done.

-Illegal and irreponsible fishing is not the only threat for the fragile Galapagos ecosystem.
+Illegal and irresponsible fishing is not the only threat to the fragile Galapagos ecosystem.
 Tourism also places unique strains on the islands.
-Yet tourism also bring hope, as summed up by Sir David Attenborough:
+Yet tourism also brings hope, as summed up by Sir David Attenborough:

-Galapagos tourism can be a force for good, if managed in a responsible and sustainable way.
+Galapagos tourism can be a force for good if managed in a responsible and sustainable way.
 So, how can visitors get involved?
-And how can you minimise the environmental impact of your visit?
+And how can you minimize the environmental impact of your visit?

-Another easy way to help is to avoid use of plastics.
-In order to avoid plastic waste polluting Galapagos waters, the archipelago have been declared a plastic free zone.
+Another easy way to help is to avoid the use of plastics.
+In order to avoid plastic waste polluting Galapagos waters, the archipelago has been declared a plastic-free zone.
 Happy Gringo Travel set up a #HappyTravelsNoPlastic awareness campaign to support this initiative.
 In the words of founder John Potts:

 “We designed metallic refillable water bottles that we gift to our Galapagos Land Tour clients, so they have no need for plastic bottles throughout their trip.
-All hotels and cruise yachts have potable water supply, so tourists can easily fill-up and go.
+All hotels and cruise yachts have a potable water supply, so tourists can easily fill up and go.
 The responsibility to create change belongs to each and every one of us, and can often start with simple and easy steps”.

 A great next step is to donate to a foundation dedicated to Galapagos conservation.
 The Charles Darwin Foundation and Galapagos Conservation Trust are great places to start.
-Both are heavily involved in excellent conservation projects to preserve habitat, protect flora and fauna, and undo human damage to pristine islands.
+Both are heavily involved in excellent conservation projects to preserve habitat, protect flora and fauna, and undo human damage to pristine islands in the Galapagos Marine Reserve.
 Their Scientific research efforts also help us to better understand the migratory and breeding behaviors of endangered marine species.

-Even if you don’t travel to the Galapagos islands yourself, it’s easy to share the good news from COP26.
-Tell friends and family about it, share on social media, or teach to college students.
+Even if you don’t travel to the Galapagos Islands Marine Reserve yourself, it’s easy to share the good news from COP26.
+Tell friends and family about it, share on social media, or teach it to college students.

 We are all responsible for the world we live in.
 Sharing positive news provides an example to world and community leaders.
 It can also inspire each and every one of us to be a force for good closer to home.

-Here are some tips for those who wish to experience Galapagos in person, and see conservation efforts first hand.
+Here are some tips for those who wish to experience the Galapagos Marine Reserve in person, and see conservation efforts firsthand.

 There are different ways to visit the islands: